Innovations in Democracy

 This partnership between AASCU and Public Agenda puts these research findings into action.
 Cohort participants will work directly with peers and experts to redesign current community-based courses to align with strategies for positive economic mobility outcomes.

-Faculty and staff who teach community-engaged courses and are interested in:
+Faculty and staff who teach community-engaged courses at:

 Benefits of participation: